-Relatives of Members or Officers
+j) Relatives of Directors or Officers

 Candidates for any staff appointment under the Trust shall, when making an application, disclose in writing to the Trust whether they are related to any member or the holder of any office under the Trust.
-Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render themself liable to instant dismissal.
+Failure to disclose such a relationship shall disqualify a candidate and, if appointed, render them liable to instant dismissal.

-The Chairman and every member and officer of the Trust shall disclose to the Trust Board any relationship between themselves and a candidate of whose candidature that member or officer is aware.
-It shall be the duty of the Chief Executive to report to the Trust Board any such disclosure made.
+The Chairman and every Director and officer of the Trust shall disclose to the Board of Directors any relationship between themselves and a candidate of whose candidature that Director or officer is aware.
+It shall be the duty of the Chief Executive to report to the Board of Directors any such disclosure made.

-On appointment, members (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Trust whether they are related to any other member or holder of any office under the Trust.
+On appointment, Directors (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Trust whether they are related to any other member or holder of any office under the Trust.

-Where the relationship to a member of the Trust is disclosed, the Standing Order headed 'Disability Exclusion of Chairman and members in proceedings on account of pecuniary interest' (SO 7.3) shall apply.
+Where the relationship to a Director of the Trust is disclosed, the Standing Order headed Exclusion of Chairman and Directors in proceedings on account of pecuniary interest' shall apply.

-7.4 Fit and proper persons test (FPPT)
+8.4 Fit and Proper Persons Test (FPPT)

-The Health and Social Care Act 2008 (Regulated Activities), Regulations 2014, sets out requirements for directors of NHS providers to meet a fit and proper persons test.
-The test is being introduced with effect from October 2014 as part of the fundamental standard requirements for all providers.
-The Care Quality Commission will be able to insist on the removal of directors that fail this test.
+The Health and Social Care Act 2008 (Regulated Activities), Regulations 2014, sets out requirements for Directors of NHS providers to meet a fit and proper persons test.

-a) Fit and Proper persons; Executive and Non-Executive Directors of the Board

-The regulations (Regulation 5) stipulate that individuals who have authority in organisations that deliver care are responsible for the overall quality and safety of that care and, as such, can be held accountable if standards of care do not meet legal requirements.

-The new regulation will bar individuals who are prevented from holding office (for example, under a directors' disqualification order) and significantly, exclude from office people who: 'have been responsible for, been privy to, contributed to or facilitated any serious misconduct or mismanagement (whether unlawful or not) in the course of carrying out a regulated activity, or discharging any functions relating to any office or employment with a service provider'.
+- a) Fit and Proper persons; Executive and Non-Executive Directors of the Board - The regulations (Regulation 5) stipulate that individuals who have authority in organisations that deliver care are responsible for the overall quality and safety of that care and, as such, can be held accountable if standards of care do not meet legal requirements. - The new regulation will bar individuals who are prevented from holding office (for example, under a directors' disqualification order) and significantly, exclude from office people who: 'have been responsible for, been privy to, contributed to or facilitated any serious misconduct or mismanagement (whether unlawful or not) in the course of carrying out a regulated activity, or discharging any functions relating to any office or employment with a service provider'. - b) Regulation 5 criteria that a Director must meet.
+They must; - Be of good character - Have the qualifications, skills and experience necessary for the relevant position - Be capable of undertaking the relevant position, after any reasonable adjustments under the Equality Act 2010

-- b) Regulation 5 criteria that a director must meet.
-They must: - Be of good character - Have the qualifications, skills and experience necessary for the relevant position - Be capable of undertaking the relevant position, after any reasonable adjustments under the Equality Act 2010 - Not have been responsible for any misconduct or mismanagement in the course of any employment with a CQC registered provider - Not be prohibited from holding the relevant position under any other law e.g. under the Companies Act or the Charities Act - c) According to Regulation 5, a director will be deemed 'unfit' if they; - Have been sentenced to imprisonment for three months or more within the last five years, (CQC could remove this bar on application) - Are an undischarged bankrupt - Are the subject of a bankruptcy order or an interim bankruptcy order - Have an undischarged arrangement with creditors - Are included on any barring list preventing them from working with children or vulnerable adults - d) A director will fail the 'good character' test, if they: - Have been convicted in the United Kingdom of any offence or been convicted elsewhere of any offence which, if committed in any part of the United Kingdom, would constitute an offence - Have been erased, removed or struck-off a register of professionals maintained by a regulator of health or social care - e) Enforcement
+- Not have been responsible for any misconduct or mismanagement in the course of any employment with a CQC registered provider - Not be prohibited from holding the relevant position under any other law e.g. under the Companies Act or the Charities Act - c) According to Regulation 5, a Director will be deemed 'unfit' if they; - Have been sentenced to imprisonment for three months or more within the last five years, (CQC could remove this bar on application) - Are an undischarged bankrupt - Are the subject of a bankruptcy order or an interim bankruptcy order - Have an undischarged arrangement with creditors - Are included on any barring list preventing them from working with children or vulnerable adults - d) A Director will fail the 'good character' test, if they; - Have been convicted in the United Kingdom of any offence or been convicted elsewhere of any offence which, if committed in any part of the United Kingdom, would constitute an offence - Have been erased, removed or struck-off a register of professionals maintained by a regulator of health or social care e) Enforcement

-It will be the responsibility of the chair, to ensure that all directors meet the fitness test and do not meet any of the 'unfit' criteria.
+It will be the responsibility of the Chair, to ensure that all Directors meet the fitness test and do not meet any of the 'unfit' criteria.

-The CQC will require the chair of the board of directors to:
+The CQC will require the Chair of the Board of Directors to: